scylladb/scylla-rust-driver/docs/source/queries/simple.md

 ```

 > ***Warning***
-> Simple query returns only a single page of results.
+> Don't use simple query to receive large amounts of data.
+> By default the query is unpaged and might cause heavy load on the cluster.
-> If number of rows might exceed single page size use a [paged query](paged.md) instead.
+> In such cases set a page size and use [paged query](paged.md) instead.
+>
+> When page size is set, `query` will return only the first page of results.

 ### First argument - the query
 As the first argument `Session::query` takes anything implementing `Into<Query>`.